 Adjustment of Contract Times:

-The Contractor shall reference the [General Conditions or Contract Terms and Conditions (in the case of a Short Form Construction Tender)] and Section 01035 - Amending and Supplementing Contract Documents for additional requirements.
+The Contractor shall reference the General Conditions and Section 01035 - Amending and Supplementing Contract Documents for additional requirements.

 The evaluation and reconciliation of any adjustments to the Contract Time shall be based on the updated schedule at the time of the proposed adjustment or claimed delay.